D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ## Building the Chrome extension

-The Chrome extention worked pretty well in the start as I was testing out the auto-ckick of the refrest button to get the same captcha and then filling out the from with some random words, etc.
+The Chrome extention worked pretty well initally as I was testing out the auto-ckick of the refrest button to get the same captcha and then filling out the from with some random words, etc.

 ## Issues